juji-io/datalevin/README.md

 <img src="benchmarks/JOB-bench/job_benchmark_log_bars.svg" alt="JOB benchmark" height="300"></img>
 </p>

-Datalevin is about 2X faster than PostgreSQL and more than 3X faster than SQLite on average in running these complex queries that involves many joins.
+Datalevin is about 2.4X faster than PostgreSQL and 4X faster than SQLite on average in running these complex queries that involves many joins.
 The gain is mainly due to shorter query execution time as Datalevin's query optimizer generates better plans.
 Details of the analysis can be found in [this